Benjamin Franklin

 Franklin’s words were prophetic; the Greater Philadelphia Region holds a rich and storied heritage in aerospace innovation and technology, contributing significantly to the advancement of aviation and space exploration.

-The stories below are a small sampling of some of the more notable history that the greater Philadelphia region can speak to with pride regarding its rich aerospace heritage.
+For a deeper dive, the stories below are a small sampling of some of the more notable history that the greater Philadelphia region can speak to with pride regarding its rich aerospace heritage.

 If you have suggestions for a story to feature on this page, email us at: mail@ColdWarHistory.org.